 - Strawberry Cheesecake Pudding Shot: Cheesecake pudding, 1 cup milk, 1/2 cup vanilla vodka, 1/2 cup strawberry liqueur.
-This recipe works well with other berries too; Chambord makes a raspberry cheesecake pudding shot.

 Many of our favorite mixed drinks can serve as inspiration for pudding shots, too.
 Quite often, you can use the same liquors that are in the cocktail.